 Why Make Ecobricks?

-Ecobricks are pretty simple, but there are a lot of big ideas behind them!
-Basically ecobricks enable folks, like you and I, to put the potentially problematic properties of plastic to good use.
+Ecobricks are pretty simple, but there are a lot of big ideas behind them.
+Basically ecobricks enable enable anyone, anywhere to put the potentially problematic properties of plastic to good use.
 Even better than that, the manual, hands-on, and fundamentally local process of ecobricking gets us thinking.
 The awareness that grows puts us on a road towards to consuming and using plastic wisely.
 In fact, ecobricking points us towards transcending plastic all together and getting back to ways of living that are in deep harmony with the cycles of life.
 With ecobricks as building blocks we can then literally start building our more beautiful communities.
 Read on as we break down ‚Why Ecobrick‘ into the twelve main reasons…

 1. Plastic is too Amazing a Material to be Wasted